QuelleQim/Project-milstone-1-gym/gymREADME.md

 -	As a user, I want contact information, so that I can contact the company
 -	As a user, I want to see opening hours, so that I know when I can come
 -	As a user, I want a social media links, to learn more about and get insight to the gym
--	As a user, I want a prizing list, so that I know how much it costs
+-	As a user, I want a pricing list, so that I know how much it costs

 ### Owner stories
 -	As a owner, I want to have a visually appealing and fully functioning website, so that it can compete with other companies and crossfit boxes